parrt/msds621/README.md

 “*In God we trust; all others bring data.*” — Attributed to W. Edwards Deming and George Box

-This course introduces students to the key processes and concepts of machine learning (for table-like structured data), such as:
+This course introduces students to the key processes, models, and concepts of machine learning (for tabular, structured data), such as:

 * data cleaning
 * dealing with missing data